2025-2026 8th Grade Counselor Caseloads

 Creative Studio

-Come explore your favorite art media.
-Work with two-dimensional and three-dimensional art forms such as drawing and painting, printmaking, photography, design and sculpture!
-You will be introduced to the types of art classes offered at the 9th grade level and begin to make career connections.
-Explore your individual artistic style and become a part of an exciting creative team.
-This course may be alternating days for a full year or every other day for a half year.
+Students will explore their favorite art media, and will work with two-dimensional and three-dimensional art forms such as drawing and painting, printmaking, photography, design and sculpture!
+Students will be introduced to the types of art classes offered at the 9th grade level and begin to make career connections.
+Students will explore their individual artistic style and become a part of an exciting creative team.
+This course deos not meet the middle school NYS art requirement.
+If students do not take Art in 7th grade, when they enter 8th grade they may register for both the required 20-week art class and Creative Studio.

 Farm to School